 Chronology, origin and duration of the IUP and the EUP in the Eastern Balkans

 Based on the recent radiocarbon ages from BK Cave and the calibrated original dates from TD and Kozarnika caves, two phases of the IUP in the Balkans are present: early and late.
 The early IUP phase at c.
-45 ka calBP is found at BK Cave in Layer I, and began c.
-46 ka calBP in the underlying Layer J. The late IUP phase is re-introduced c. five millennia later in TD-I Cave, shortly after 40 ka calBP and the CI eruption.
+45 ka calBP is found at BK Cave in layer I, and began c.
+46 ka calBP in the underlying layer J. The late IUP phase is re-introduced c. five millennia later in TD-I Cave, shortly after 40 ka calBP and the CI eruption.